HeyLongHoang/languator/README.md

-# Server-Python-Imaginator
+# Languator
-Server.py: Create socket, connect with client Communicator.py: Functions to send/receive messages to/from client
-Imaginator.py: Image processing functions, the server's main job Core.py: Constants used throughout the serve Client.py: Connect with client, send and receive messages Folder input/output: Store strings for processing
+Server.py: Create socket, connect with client, call functions do process input Communicator.py: Functions to send/receive messages to/from client Core.py: Constants used throughout the server Client.py: Connect with server, send and receive messages Folder input/output: Store strings for processing Folder model: Store ML models and SentencePiece models